babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 cmake -Wno-dev .
 ```

-> NOTICE: this step is going to be deprecated in future versions.
+This step will be deprecated in future versions.

-### Compile the built-in contrib and Babelfish extensions
+### Compile the contrib modules and build Babelfish

-Now, it is time to compile and install the contrib.
-This is going to install all the built-in extensions and the
+Now, it is time to compile the contrib modules and build Babelfish.
+Use the command:
-Babelfish required ones:

 ```sh
 cd $PG_SRC/contrib/ && make -j 2 && sudo make install
 ```

-## Setting up the Postgres modified instance
+## Setting up the PostgreSQL modified instance

-The process of creating a new cluster directory, and start up is very similar to a Postgres community setup.
+The steps required to create a new cluster and start the service are very similar to the steps required by a community PostgreSQL installation:
-Use the following commands to initialize the database and install the Babelfish extensions:

 ```sh
 sudo mkdir -p /var/lib/babelfish/1.1